-Section GD 10 applies to leases, between a lessor and certain specified classes of lessee, where the rent payable under the lease is "less than an adequate rent".
-Section GD 10 allows the Commissioner to notionally increase the amount of rent payable by the lessee to the lessor to an amount equal to an "adequate rent" and the section deems the rent thus payable to be gross income of the lessor.
+Section GD 10 applies to leases between a lessor and certain specified classes of lessee, where the rent payable under the lease is "less than an adequate rent".
+Section GD 10 allows the Commissioner to notionally increase the amount of rent payable by the lessee to the lessor, to an amount equal to an "adequate rent".
+The section deems the rent thus payable to be income derived by the lessor on the days the rent is deemed to be payable.